PhenoApps/Intercross/docs/cross-details.md

 Remove the cross record from the database.
 This action cannot be undone.

 ### Edit Metadata
-If additional metadata collection is enabled in [Workflow Settings](settings/workflow.md), you can view and edit this information.
+If additional metadata collection is enabled in [Behavior Settings](settings/behavior.md), you can view and edit this information.

 ## Metadata Collection